Bearer/bearer/packages/express/README.md

   }
 }

-app.use('/webhooks', bearerWebhooks(webhookHandlers), { token: 'ENCRYPTION_KEY' }) // Copy and Paste you Encryption Key
+app.use('/webhooks', bearerWebhooks(webhookHandlers, { token: 'ENCRYPTION_KEY' })) // Copy and Paste you Encryption Key
 ```